SAFEHR-data/Garden-Path/README.md

 # FlowEHR end user documentation

-Documentation targeting the end user with markdown `.md` and Jupyter notebook `.ipynb` files as source material.
+Documentation targeting the end user with [Quarto](https://quarto.org/docs/authoring/markdown-basics.html) flavoured markdown `.qmd` and Jupyter notebook `.ipynb` files as source material.

 ## Repository structure

 - All documentation found in `docs/`
 - GitHub-renderable markdown documentation
 - Jupyter notebooks with worked examples to be used within the TRE are given in `docs/notebooks`
 - corresponsing `requirements.txt` files are given per-notebook